Chemical Corps: Regimental insignia

-The regimental motto, Elementis Regamus Proelium translates to: "We rule the battle by means of the elements."
-The Chemical Corps regimental insignia was approved on 2 May 1986.
-The insignia consists of a 1.2 inch shield of gold and blue emblazoned with a dragon and a tree.
-The shield is enclosed on three sides by a blue ribbon with Elementis regamus proelium written around it in gold lettering.
 The phrase translates to: "We rule the battle through the elements.".
 The regimental insignia incorporates specific symbolism in its design.
 The colors, gold and blue, are the colors of the Chemical Corps, while the tree's trunk is battle scarred, a reference to the historical beginnings of U.S. chemical warfare, battered tree trunks were often the only reference points that chemical mortar teams had across no man's land during World War I. The tree design was taken from the coat of arms of the First Gas Regiment.
 The mythical chlorine breathing green dragon symbolizes the first use of chemical weapons in warfare (chlorine).
 Individual Chemical Corps soldiers are often referred to as "Dragon Soldiers."

 Regimental association

 The Chemical Corps Regimental Association operates the "Chemical Corps Hall of Fame".
 The list includes soldiers from many different eras of the Chemical Corps history, including Amos Fries, Earl J. Atkisson, and William L. Sibert.
 The organization conducts annual inductions, and the honor is considered the highest offered by the corps.